Run TOR conveniently from a docker container.

 like it's working but the TOR proxy is not actually being used!

-The configuration file used by Tor in this container is
+The configuration file used by TOR in this container is

 /et/tor/torrc